-- A. Establishment.
-The Planning Board is established under the provisions of the Town Law of NYS, and by this Article. - B. Membership and Appropriations - 1.
-The Planning Board will consist of five (5) residents appointed by the Town Board.
+A. Establishment.
+The Planning Board is established under the provisions of the Town Law of NYS, and by this Article.

+B. Membership and Appropriations

+1. The Planning Board will consist of five (5) residents appointed by the Town Board.
 The members of the Planning Board as now constituted will continue in office until the expiration of their present terms.

 - 2. Removal of members and vacancies on the Town Board will be addressed as provided for in the NYS Town Law. - 3.
-The Town Board may appoint alternate members as provided for by NYS Town Law. - C. Vacancies.
+The Town Board may appoint alternate members as provided for by NYS Town Law. - 4.
+No member of the Planning Board will be permitted serve simultaneously on the Zoning Board of Appeals. - C. Vacancies.
 A vacancy will occur on the Planning Board if one of the following occurs: - 1.
 A Planning Board member's term expires and the Town Board fails to fill the vacancy thereby created, or - 2.
 A Planning Board member is absent from more than four (4) scheduled meetings in one calendar year and has not submitted a request in advance to be excused, or - 3.
 A Planning Board member has been removed for cause by the Town Board.
 Failure to complete the mandatory training requirements of the State of New York in accordance with the Town of Gaines training policy will be grounds for removal, or - 4.
 Death or resignation of a Planning Board member; or - 5.
 A Planning Board member is no longer a resident of the Town of Gaines. - D. Board Member Training.
 Members of the board will receive training each year to satisfy the requirements set forth in NYS Town Law.